SKarmaa/genAI/README.md

 genAI is a generative UI component framework

-It allows you to AI generate and iterate on UI components, with live preview.
+It allows you to AI generate, iterate and preview on components.

 - **genAI** makes use of open source component libraries and icons to build a library of assets for the generative pipeline.
-- **genAI** is highly modular, and structured for elaborate generative processes
+- **genAI** highly modular and structured for elaborate generative processes.
-- Component generation is a multipass pipeline - where every pass is a fully independent plugin
+- Component generation is a multipass pipeline.

 ---